bluerobotics/Cockpit-docs/content/usage/advanced/index.md

 For vehicles with a position estimate, `Mission Planning` mode (in the sidebar) can be used to create basic autonomous missions, and load a mission from a file.

+### Mission Creation

 Planning can involve placing individual waypoints and generating basic surveys, including multiple survey regions with manually placed waypoints between them:

 {{ easy_image(src="mission-creation", width=200, center=true) }}
 {{ easy_image(src="mission-planning", width=600, center=true) }}

+Clicking on a waypoint allows fine adjustments of its position, and configuration of its reference frame:

+{{ easy_image(src="mission-waypoints", width=260, center=true) }}

 {% note() %}
 Waypoints are currently limited to basic motion targets, but will soon be able to trigger custom MAVLink commands and other actions.
 {% end %}

+Survey generation can be configured with different spacings and scan angles, along with how the waypoints should be generated.
+For generated paths, right-clicking on a survey polygon allows modifying its scan direction.

+### Mission Loading and Control

 Once the mission is ready it can be uploaded to the vehicle, or saved to a file for later, before exiting mission planning via the `Flight` button in the sidebar:

 {{ easy_image(src="mission-sidebar", width=150, center=true) }}

-Starting the mission is done using the play button in the bottom left corner of a [Map widget](#map).
+The mission can be started immediately by entering `AUTO` mode, or using the play button in the bottom right corner of a [Map widget](#map).
+If necessary, missions can be manually cleared from an autopilot using the bin icon at the bottom of the mission creation page.